 PHEVs need to be plugged into a power source to recharge their battery pack, which enables them to be driven in all-electric mode for anything from around 20 to 50 miles, depending on model.

 Charging is straightforward and can be completed using a 3-pin household socket, a dedicated home wallbox or at one of the thousands of public charging points located around the UK.

-Plug-in hybrid cars have been around for some time now and are infiltrating the used car market.
-Many manufacturers are beginning to introduce PHEVs into their existing model line-up, meaning popular models are now readily available as a plug-in hybrid.
-Here are 10 of the best used plug-in hybrid cars currently available.
+Plug-in hybrid cars have been around for some time now and are infiltrating the new and used car market.
+Here are 10 of the best plug-in hybrid cars on the market.